Biden administration asks state, local officials to boost monkeypox vaccine outreach - NewsBreak

 “Ultimately, this is a precious resource we want to be used efficiently and wisely and that’s the purpose of this,” Walensky said.
 “So we’re really moving to get all jurisdictions to intradermal dosing.”

-The post Biden administration asks state, local officials to boost monkeypox vaccine outreach appeared first on Arizona Mirror .
+The post Biden administration asks state, local officials to boost monkeypox vaccine outreach appeared first on Daily Montanan .

 Comments / 0